Strategic plan: Building a sustainable tomorrow

 - Expand partnerships for creating assets with fixed long-term income by growing the current Private Public Partnerships (PPP) business and establishing new partnerships to develop residential properties;

 - Leverage expertise in sustainability, digitalisation, modularisation and industrialised construction;

 - Continue de-risking the project portfolio.

-BAM will focus on growing its business in the Netherlands, United Kingdom and Ireland.
-These are the markets where BAM has by far the largest scale.
-In these countries, BAM starts with top-three positions in both the Construction and Property (and the Civil engineering business lines and with a strong and growing position in Public Private Partnerships (PPP).
+BAM is focusing on growing its business in the Netherlands, United Kingdom and Ireland.
+These are the markets where BAM has the largest scale.
+In these countries, BAM holds strong positions in both the Construction and Property and the Civil engineering business lines and a strong position in Public Private Partnerships (PPP).

 - Offering energy/climate-neutral residential concepts for new-build schemes and refurbishment programmes for social housing cooperatives;

-- Rolling out sustainable lifecycle energy solutions for offices and homes (ESCos);
+- Rolling out sustainable lifecycle energy solutions for offices and homes;

 3 - Strategy 2021-2023